-Apply sunscreen of a higher SPF to avoid sunburns or any inflammation on your skin.
-L’Oreal UV perfect is perfect for all type of skins.
-Don’t let sun spoil your pictures and mood.
+Apply sunscreen with a higher SPF to avoid sunburns or any inflammation on your skin.
+L’Oreal UV Perfect is perfect for all types of skin.
+Don’t let the sun spoil your pictures and mood.

-Toothbrush, toothpaste, face wash, wipes are a few necessary items that you need to keep as your toiletries.
+Toothbrush, toothpaste, face wash, and wipes are a few necessary items that you need to keep as your toiletries.
 Keep them available to you.
 It will be helpful for you when you’ll have to crash somewhere on the road.
 A towel to clean yourself up will be great.
-It will help if your hotel or resorts don’t provide you with the toiletries.
+It will help if your hotel or resort doesn’t provide you with toiletries.

 Keep mouthwash handy in case you do not have access to water tobrush your teeth